What are LOCATION objects?

 The problem LOCATION objects solve

 Before LOCATION objects, working with external data in Firebolt required manually embedding credentials into every external table, COPY statement, or table-valued function (TVF) query.
-This approach created several challenges:
+This approach created several challenges:- Credential duplication: The same credentials had to be copied across multiple queries and projects

 - Complex secret rotation: Updating credentials required finding and modifying every occurrence